Jim Clampitt: Background

-James Clampitt's birth was registered in Bootle district, Cumberland, and his death aged 52 was registered in Salford, Lancashire, England.
+James Clampitt was born in Millom, Cumberland in 1881.

 Playing career

+Broughton Rangers

+Clampitt joined Broughton Rangers from his hometown club Millom in 1906.
+Clampitt played as a forward in Broughton Rangers' 4-0 victory over Wigan in the 1911 Challenge Cup Final during the 1910–11 season at The Willows, Salford, in front of a crowd of 15,006.

 International honours

 While at Broughton Rangers Clampitt won caps for Great Britain in 1908 in the third Test match of the 1907–1908 New Zealand rugby tour of Australia and Great Britain, and again in 1911 against Australia, and he won caps for England in 1909 against Wales.
 He was considered a "Probable" for the 1910 Great Britain Lions tour of Australia and New Zealand, but ultimately he was not selected for the tour.

 He represented England in 1911 against Wales, and Australia, in 1912 against Wales, in 1913 against Wales, in 1914 against Wales.
 Following the 1913–14 Northern Rugby Football Union season, Clampitt was selected to go on the 1914 Great Britain Lions tour of Australia and New Zealand, playing one Test match against New Zealand.